ane/ane.github.io/_drafts/implicit-power.md

 ```

 This was fairly simple, but painful, as the `get` methods of collections like `Borks` may have
-called other methods on other collections, nestind calls ever downward.
-As a result, I had to deal
+called other methods on other collections, nestind calls ever downward, as shown below in the
+example, where `Borks` calls `barks.get` and so forth.
+As a result, I had to deal with adding the
-with adding the `namespace: String` parameter to *all* methods on all collections.
-Remember, adding the
+`namespace: String` parameter to *all* methods on all collections.
+Remember, adding the namespace
-namespace method as a *field* was not an option -- the namespace was an extra parameter to every method
+method as a *field* was not an option -- the namespace was an extra parameter to every method
 invocation.

 So I was dealing with transforming code that looked like this: